kaiser-rpg/KaiserRPG.github.io/pages/rule/damage/type.md

 **Impact**: When you are struck by heavy blunt objects, or run into them, you take Impact Damage.
 Falling a great distance and Warhammers are common sources of this damage.

-**Thrust**: Weapons that deal damage by impaling you deal Thrust damage.
+**Thrust**: Weapons that deal damage by impaling deal Thrust damage.
 Spears and arrows are common sources of this damage.

 ## Elemental Damage
 The Elemental Damage Group contains damage dealt by exposure to extreme elemental forces like fire.